godotengine/godot-docs/learning/scripting/visual_script/visual_script_basics.rst

 Introduction
 ------------

-Visual Scripting is always a controversial topic, surrounded by many misunderstandings.
+Visual Scripting is a controversial topic, with many misunderstandings.
-Programmers often think the aim of it is replacing their beloved code, so they act defensively against it.
-Artists and game designers think that, with it, they can write any game they want with little effort without the need of programmers.
+Programmers often think the aim of Visual Scripting is to replace their beloved code.
+Artists and Game Designers tend to think that they can write any game they want with little effort without the need of programmers.

-This situation is the result of really bad marketing from many products over time which, in their aim to capture the interest of artists and game designers, also made programmers feel like they are being replaced by visual tools.
+This situation is the result of really bad marketing from many products over time which, in their aim to capture the interest of Artists and Game Designers, also made programmers feel like they are being replaced by visual tools.

 Truth is mostly, somewhat, in the middle.

 First of all, programmers can rest assured that Visual Scripting in no way makes code obsolete.
-Artists and game designers can also rest assured that they will be able to do a lot of things without programming.
+Artists and Game Designers can also rest assured that they will be able to do a lot of things without programming.

 Visual Scripting is a tool designed to make the entry barrier to programming much lower.
 As code is more visual, it needs less abstract thinking to be understood.
-Any artist, animator, game designer, etc. can look at it and quickly grasp the flow of logic.
+Any Artist, Animator, Game Designer, etc. can look at it and quickly grasp the flow of logic.

 The reason it does not make existing programming obsolete is, simply, that it does not scale as well.